-Migrant kids separated for 6 years from family by US government
+The Disappeared

 Daisy Camacho-Thompson, an assistant professor of psychology at California State University, Los Angeles, and one of the authors of a policy brief on the effects of family separation, said that 10-year-olds, on the cusp of adolescence, are especially vulnerable to stress.

 “It is harmful to children to be separated from a caring adult at any point during development,” Camacho-Thompson said.
-“That said, because adolescence is a sensitive period in human development, trauma during this time can have long-term physical, psychological, and physiological effects, impacting cognitive and emotional development.
+“That said, because adolescence is a sensitive period in human development, trauma during this time can have long-term physical, psychological, and physiological effects, impacting cognitive and emotional development.”

 She said that transitions – like migrating to a new country or even moving to a new school – are tough for kids.
 Family support can help cushion the impact, but family separation during periods of significant change can expose children to what researchers call “toxic stress” that can result in long-term negative effects.
 The longer a child is separated, Camacho-Thompson said, the worse the outcomes are for that child.